team-refcode/refcode-docs/curriculum/01-sprint-1-self-test.md

 - [ ] Fill out the student tutoring availability form
 - [ ] Did you meet with your tutor this week?

-## Browser Rendering
-- [ ] What does a browser do with source code?
-- [ ] Do users interact with source code?

 ## File Types
 - [ ] Does your computer show file extensions?
 - [ ] What is the difference between plain text and rich text?